unstableunicorn/aods/README.md

 docker run --name container_name -p 8888:8888 -v ${PWD}:/home/jovyan/work elrichindy/aods:latest
 ```

-The terminal will show which link and token to use to connect
+The terminal will show which link and token to use to connect.

 ## Connecting to image